 Infants do not respond well to pure tone audiometry and responses from children are often unreliable.
 In this case, the audiologist will conduct an ASSR test to measure the threshold.

-Hearing Disability Percentage Calculation
+How Is Hearing Disability Percentage Calculated?

 Hearing Loss Percentage Formula